 The Council's Street Trading Policy is to create a street trading environment which compliments premises-based trading, is sensitive to the needs of residents, provides diversity and consumer choice, and seeks to enhance the character and safety of the local environment.

-For further information regarding the licensing register please contact the Licensing Department using the details below:
+For further information regarding the licensing register please contact the Licensing Department:

 Erewash Borough Council